Los caprichos: The engraving

 As described previously, Goya made considerable progress from his prior experience engraving Velázquez's paintings.
-While he masterfully used etching, he used aquatint for the backgrounds.
+He used aquatint for the backgrounds.

 Etching consists of spreading a small layer of varnish on the copper plate, then using a chisel or a steel tip like a pencil to lift the varnish from the areas where the tip passes.
 Then the acid, or etching is spread, attacking only the areas not protected by the varnish that were lifted with the tip.
 Then the plate is inked, with ink only penetrating the acid-burned areas; a damp paper is placed on the plate; and the paper is passed through the rollers, leaving the stamp engraved.

 Aquatint is a different technique, consisting of spreading a layer of resin powder on the copper plate.
 As more or less resin is dropped, lighter or darker tones emerge.
 When heated, the resin adheres to the copper, and when introduced into the acid, the thinner part is burned by the acid with greater intensity, while the rest is attacked more weakly.

 The Aquatint technique allowed Goya to treat the engraving as if it were a painting, transferring the colors to the entire range from white to black through all the intermediate shades of gray (or red if the engraving is done with red or sepia ink).

 Goya did many tests on the condition of the engravings, and when the result did not satisfy him, he retouched the etching or aquatint again and again until he found it satisfactory.

 Tomás Harris, artist and critic, contributed his specialized knowledge to describe how Goya made his engravings:

 "...first he engraved the copper plate, and when he took it out of the acid bath, he took one or two samples of the freshly burned plate.
 He sometimes retouched these tests with a pen, pencil, or charcoal to guide him in the additions he intended to make on the plate...he took condition tests before and during the aquatint burnishing...he retouched with the drypoint or the burin during each of the steps...
 Goya used the burnisher and the scraper with extraordinary ease, removing (if it did not please him) from a plate such large areas of aquatint that their original existence is only known to us by an artist's proof...
 Few test prints have survived, although it is evident that when he used mixed media, he must have taken state tests in the course of engraving."